Dr. Jake Wilson, Professor

 - Alimahomed-Wilson, Jake.
 2020.
 “The Amazonification of Logistics: E-Commerce and the Struggle for the Last Mile.”
 The Cost of Free Shipping: Amazon in the Global Economy.
 London: Pluto Press.

 - Alimahomed-Jake, and Ellen Reese.
 2020.
 “Amazon Capitalism: How COVID-19 and Racism Made the World’s Most Powerful Corporation.”
-Pluto Press Blog.
-[Non-Peer Reviewed]
+Pluto Press.

 - Alimahomed-Wilson, Jake.
 2019.
 “Unfree Shipping: The Racialisation of Logistics Labour.”
 Work Organization, Labour, & Globalisation, 13(1): 96-13.
 (WOLG Special Issue: Logistical Gazes – Spaces, Labour, & Struggles in Global Capitalism).

 - Alimahomed-Wilson, Jake and Spencer Louis Potiker.
 2018.
 “Decolonising Logistics: Palestinian Truckers on the Occupied Supply Chain.”
-Choke Points: Logistic Workers Disrupting the Global Supply Chain.
+Choke Points: Logistics Workers Disrupting the Global Supply Chain.
 London: Pluto Press.

 - Alimahomed-Wilson, Jake and Spencer Louis Potiker.
 2017.
 “The Logistics of Occupation: Israel’s Colonial Suppression of Palestine’s Goods Movement Infrastructure.”
 Journal of Labor and Society, (20)4: 427-447.